Universal relations for a spin-polarized Fermi gas in two dimensions: Introduction

 \section{Introduction}

 In the past decades, ultracold Fermi gases with short-range interactions have attracted a great deal of interests due to their unique properties \cite{Bloch2008M,Giorgini2008T}.
-Especially, near scattering resonances, such systems manifest \emph{universality}, when the scattering length $a$ is much larger than all the other length scales.
-The many-body properties at long distance are primarily determined by $a$, and become irrelevant to the specific form of the short-range interatomic interactions \cite{Braaten2006U}.
-For strongly interacting two-component Fermi gases with $s$-wave interactions, some universal relations that follow from the short-range behavior of the simple two-body physics were derived by Shina Tan, governing the key properties of many-body systems \cite{Tan2008}.
+Especially, near scattering resonances, where the scattering length $a$ is much larger than all the other length scales, such systems manifest \emph{universality}: the many-body properties at long distance are primarily determined by $a$, and become irrelevant to the specific form of the short-range interatomic interactions \cite{Braaten2006U}.
+For strongly interacting two-component Fermi gases with $s$-wave interactions, a set of universal relations that follow from the short-range behavior of the simple two-body physics were derived by Shina Tan, governing the key properties of many-body systems \cite{Tan2008}.
 Afterwards, more universal relations were obtained \cite{Zwerger2011B}.
-All these relations are characterized by the only universal quantity named \emph{contact}, and then the concept of contact becomes significantly important in ultracold atoms both theoretically and experimentally \cite{Punk2007T,Braaten2008E,Zhang2009U,Schneider2010U,Werner2012G,Hu2010S,Stewart2010V,Kuhnle2010U,Sagi2012M,Hoinka2013P,Valiente2011}.
+All these relations are characterized by the only universal quantity named \emph{contact}, and then the concept of contact becomes significantly important in ultracold atoms both theoretically and experimentally \cite{Punk2007T,Braaten2008E,Zhang2009U,Schneider2010U,Werner2012G,Hu2010S,Stewart2010V,Kuhnle2010U,Sagi2012M,Hoinka2013P,Valiente2011,Peng2018C}.